Yom Kippur & 2 Samuel: When David Goes Too Far

 The capital of the Neo-Assyrian Empire was Nineveh.2 When the book of Jonah was written down, probably in 3rd century B.C.E.
 Judah, any Israelite would think of “Nineveh” as an evil enemy.

-Jonah’s Descent
+Jonah’s descent

 Vayakam, Jonah, to run away to Tarshish, away from God.
 Vayeired to Yafo and found a ship going to Tarshish, and he paid [his] fare, vayeired into her to go with them to Tarshish, away from God.
 (Jonah 1:3)